mattquayle/ClinicalBertSnomed/README.md

 <b>Important Note:</b> GPU with CUDA cores will run way better than running this on the CPU, but it will run on the CPU.
 Check CUDA version in NVidia Control Panel.

-Install Anaconda and run Anaconda Terminal (MacOS)/Powershell (Windows) as Admin
+Install Anaconda and run Anaconda Terminal (MacOS)/Powershell (Windows) as sudo/Admin

 https://www.anaconda.com/products/distribution.